4 Sleep Resolutions You Should Make

 No more feeling like you didn't get a night of sleep.
 Start your day by pulling back your curtains and letting the sunshine wake up your body.
 Plus, there is no snooze button on the sun, so you won't be able to delay the start of your day.

 So what are you waiting for?
-Try using the above sleep resolutions in 2019 to wake up on the right side of the bed.
+Try using the above sleep resolutions to wake up on the right side of the bed.
 For more tips to sleep better, visit MattressFirm.com.